Carl Cashman: Media attention

-Cashman has received media attention for his appearance, and has been dubbed 'Britain's sexiest politician'.
-He was the subject of an American Right-wing Twitter discussion garnering millions of views, wrongly calling him 'Conservative Chad'.
+Cashman received media attention for his appearance and has been dubbed "Britain's sexiest politician".
+He was the subject of an American right-wing Twitter discussion garnering millions of views, wrongly labelling him 'Conservative Chad'.
 Cashman responded in an interview with The Tab, saying:

-"If it strengthens the liberal cause, and puts the lens on my city and its incredibly good looking population, then I'll take that.
-As for calling me a normie Conservative Chad, I couldn't be further from that.
-I'm what he would call a lefty liberal, his worst nightmare!"
+If it strengthens the liberal cause, and puts the lens on my city – and its incredibly good looking population – then I'll take that.
+As for calling me a normie Conservative Chad, I couldn’t be further from that.
+I'm what he would call a lefty liberal, his worst nightmare!

-Cashman is popular in the LGBTQ community for his defence of gay rights.
-He was interviewed on his personal life and politics by drag queen Tiara Skye in Soho.
+In 2025, he was interviewed on his personal life and politics by drag queen Tiara Skye in Soho.
+In July 2026, Cashman appeared on the cover of LGBTQ magazine Attitude – telling the magazine that the Liberal Democrats were "fiercely pro-trans rights" – whilst reaffirming his support for the LGBTQ+ community in a discussion about his work promoting "positive masculinity".